 Discussion

-We used the PNE mouse model of untreated ADHD because it shows neuroanatomical, neurochemical and behavioral characteristics consistent with ADHD.
+ADHD increases the risk of mTBI and appears to be associated with reduced tolerance to concussion and sub-concussive impacts [Nowak et al., 2020].
+Interestingly, the risks of mTBI associated with ADHD do not appear to be mitigated by ADHD treatment [Cook et al., 2017; Poysophon and Rao, 2018].
+We used the PNE mouse model of ADHD because it shows neuroanatomical, neurochemical and behavioral characteristics consistent with ADHD.
 For example, volume of the cingulate cortex is reduced in the PNE mice [11] as well as in human subjects with untreated ADHD [29].
 The PNE mice show significant reductions in frontal cortical dopamine content [11, 14] and exhibit locomotor hyperactivity, attention deficit and motor impulsivity [11-14], all of which are consistent with ADHD.
-Furthermore, the PNE mouse model shows working memory deficit, a condition comorbid with ADHD [2, 30, 31].
+Furthermore, the PNE mouse model shows working memory deficits, a condition comorbid with ADHD [2, 30, 31].
 The behavioral changes and the frontal cortical hypodopaminergic state in the PNE mice are alleviated by a single administration of the classic stimulant drug methylphenidate [12, 14], consistent with therapeutic effects of methylphenidate in ADHD.
 Thus, the PNE mouse model is an experimental model of ADHD with significant face- and predictive validity.
-The PNE mouse model has construct validity for ADHD as well because cigarette smoking during pregnancy significantly increases ADHD risk for the offspring [32, 33].
+The PNE mouse model also has construct validity for ADHD because cigarette smoking during pregnancy significantly increases ADHD risk for the offspring [32, 33].
 Thus, among the experimental animal models of ADHD reported thus far [34-36], the PNE mouse model is the only one with demonstrated construct-, face- and predictive validity as an ADHD animal model [12].
-We used only male mice in the present study because in our PNE model, only the male mice show attention and working memory deficit [12, 13], the behaviors analyzed here.
-We used a closed-head mTBI paradigm and the mTBI was repeated daily for 5 consecutive days to mimic repetitive injuries suffered due to participation in sports [19, 22, 23, 37-39].
-We anesthetized the mice with 2.5 % isoflurane for the mTBI procedure.
-We recognize that anesthesia could have affected the behavioral outcome [37, 39].
-However, th inclusion of a sham group controlled for the effects of anesthesia.
+We used only male mice in the present study because in our PNE model, only the male mice show attention and working memory deficit and motor impulsivity [12, 13].
+Additionally, we used a closed-head mTBI paradigm or sham procedure repeated daily for 5 consecutive days to mimic repetitive concussive injuries suffered due to participation in sports [19, 22, 23, 37-39].

 Consistent with previously reported data [Zhang et al., 2018; 2020], PNE impaired spatial working memory.
 These deficits were not exacerbated by repetitive mTBI.
 Similarly, mTBI did not cause deficits in recognition memory.
 In contrast, previous work using controlled cortical impact [Darkazalli et al., 2016] and the closed-head weight drop method [Rachmany et al., 2013] to induce brain injury both reported impairments in recognition memory as measured by the novel object recognition test.
 These results suggest that the approach used here, while repetitive, is less severe than the previously reported approaches and represents a truly mild impact of the type that has been shown to be under-reported clinically (Kroshus et al., 2015).

 Deficits in attention are a hallmark of ADHD with six or more symptoms of inattention in children and five or more symptoms in adolescents and adults required for diagnosis by the DSM-5 criteria [American Psychiatric Association, 2013].
 Consistent with previous work [Zhang et al., 2018; 2020], this study found that PNE induced significant impairments in object-based attention.
 While mTBI did not exacerbate the attention deficits, the repetitive injury did result in a transient impairment of attention in the non-PNE control mice.
-Of particular note is the finding that mTBI transiently impaired attention such that it was indistinguishable from PNE-induced inattention, suggesting that even mild injury that does not impair working memory may be sufficient to induce inattention.
+Of particular note is the finding that mTBI transiently impaired attention such that it was indistinguishable from PNE-induced inattention, suggesting that even mild injury that does not impair working memory may be sufficient to induce transient attention deficit.